string-tejas/parallax/README.md

 ### Why ?

-I just wanted to created a visually pleasing landing page.
-This is the first landing page I'm creating so I intend to use this markdown to note down the problems I face and the solution I implement.
+A page with lots of random effects to practice my react js skills.
+I intend to use this markdown to note down the problems I face and the solution I implement.

 # Packages Used